interactivecomputing/ijs/README.md

 directory.

 Note: If you don't already have node.js and IPython installed, you'll need to do so first.
 Unfortunately setting these up can be a bit involved.
-Here are the instructions to do so, if you don't already have them.
+This page might help: http://ipython.org/install.html ... as of right now ijs requires IPython v2.4.1.
+Support for 3.x is coming.

 ### Docker
 This avoids the need to go through the steps of getting a local setup.
 As